Fanred-dev/Project/README.md

 First repertory
-We will now add a hello word program in c
+We will now add a first program with defined function that will be useful for the future: exp, factorielle and pow.